4 day trek

 This trek is on well formed trails requiring a good level of fitness.
 You will need to be able to walk at least 5 hours per day, carrying a pack with your supplies, clothing, sleeping bag and snacks.

-We cater for small groups, starting from 4 and ending at 10.
+We cater for small groups of between 4 - 6 people.
 We like to get to know you, and you, us.
+All food, track fees, hut fees or alternative accommodation is included in the price.

-Bookings available between October and April of the following year.
+This trek is available between October - April of the following year, please enquire for booking and availability.

 Fitness level needed: Very good.